Kraft Heinz to restate certain financial reports after investigation

-(Reuters) - Kraft Heinz Co will restate financial reports for certain periods to fix errors that resulted from lapses in its procurement practices by some employees, the packaged food company said in a filing on Monday.
+(Reuters) - Kraft Heinz Co will restate financial reports for over a two-year period to fix errors that resulted from lapses in procurement practices by some of its employees, the packaged food company said in a filing on Monday.

-The company also said it will not be able to timely file its quarterly report for the period ended March 30, sending its shares down 2.24 percent before the bell.

 Kraft Heinz also said it received an additional subpoena from the U.S. Securities and Exchange Commission (SEC) on March 1, related to the assessment of goodwill and intangible asset impairments and a request for documents associated with the procurement business.